 Finally, add the deep-fried cauliflower and toss it in the sauce.
 Turn off the heat, check for seasoning and add salt if need be.

 Garnish with toasted sesame seeds and the green portion of the spring onions.

 I like to serve this dish with some jasmine rice – you can increase the amount of sauce in this dish and, and serve it alongside Jasmine rice or noodles.
 Enjoy!

-For a gluten-free version of sweet and sour cauliflower, you can replace soy sauce with tamari.
+For a gluten-free version of sweet and sour cauliflower, you can replace soy sauce (which contains gluten) with tamari!

 Make a lighter version of this dish by baking the cauliflower instead of deep-frying it.
 For this, you will need to skip the steps for par-boiling and making the batter.
 Just follow these simple steps to bake the cauliflower florets: